 PHYS 1310 Elementary Physics (3-0-3) Conceptual level survey of topics in physics intended for liberal arts and other non-science majors.
 May or may not include a laboratory.
 Presents special topics in classical physics, such as basic mechanics, optics, acoustics, or electricity.
-Prerequisite: DMTH 0200 or above.
+Prerequisite: DMTH 0802 or equivalent as determined by placement test.